angular/vscode-ng-language-service/DEVELOPER.md

 attach the debugger in a single step.
 To do so,

 1. Go to Run on the sidebar, select `Client + Server` from the task list

+Note: Because we are building with bazel, any breakpoints need to be set on the files in `bazel-bin/...` or by adding a `debugger;` statement before compilation.

 ### Install Local `@angular/language-service`